 The first time you see people self-organize, it feels like magic.
 What you need to do is to communicate very clearly what you want to see happen and why.
 If people agree with you, they will make that happen, without you telling a single person what to do further.
 They will self-organize, and people interested in making it happen will gravitate by themselves to a subtask where they can help deliver the desired result.
-Each person will do this in their own way according to their own skill set, with no assignment or microsupervision necessary, causing the whole of the task to happen.
+Each person will do this in his or her own way according to his or her own skill set, with no assignment or microsupervision necessary, causing the whole of the task to happen.